StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 This section will show an example on how to use pods that have access to both address families.
 For more information:
 - https://kubernetes.io/docs/concepts/services-networking/dual-stack/
 - https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/dual-stack-support/

+Each platform network can be associated to two pools (one IPv4 and another IPv6).
+The order it is done defines the primary and secondary pool for that network.

+The Kubernetes network can also receive dual-stack properties, allowing the pods to use IPv4 and/or IPv6 on its operations.
+It becomes available when the OAM, cluster-host, cluster-pod, and cluster-service networks are configured as dual-stack.

 ## Bootstrap
 The dual-stack service requires that OAM, cluster-host, cluster-pod, and cluster-service networks be configured with both address families separated by a comma in the bootstrap's localhost file: